Step 2: Using the HDR image to generate lights to create lights

 Step 3: Creating scene specific elements

 For some CG mock-ups there may be "special" lighting situations that need to be created.
 Examples include caustics and fog.
 If this step is not required for your CG mock-up, you may skip this step (pp 57).

-The Brock's Lightgen Control script also allows the input of an additional Lightgen MEL file
+- The Brock's Lightgen Control script also allows the input of an additional Lightgen MEL file

 Generating additional lights

-Set the percentage first of what amount of lights to keep then click Generate and browse to the appropriate file.
+- Set the percentage first of what amount of lights to keep then click Generate and browse to the appropriate file.

-Once the top percentage of the lights have been selected then enable light specific items for those lights
+- Once the top percentage of the lights have been selected then enable light specific items for those lights

 - Below is an example image of an object that would require special lighting.
 On the left is the Maya setup and on the right is the image rendered in Maya with just a caustic pass.

 Advanced Use: Matching a specific angle and creating shadows

-order to make the final result look as convincing as possible there are two additional advanced used stages that can help blend a CG mock-up into the live action photograph.
+In order to make the final result look as convincing as possible there are two additional advanced used stages that can help blend a CG mock-up into the live action photograph.